 Which is preferred?

-Which might be a moot point anyway, since the views::transform version does not even compile to begin with because points | std::views::transform(&Point::y) is not a borrowed range.
+version does not even compile to begin with because points | std::views::transform(&Point::y)

 The point here is: using projections allows you to preserve the source range, which means you get back iterators into the range that you want to get back iterators into.
 Transforming the source range is useful in other contexts, but these two approaches solve fundamentally different and orthogonal problems.